binarynonsense/bn-blog/_posts/2017-11-13-short-review-space-marine-pc.md

 </p>

 <p>
 The story is simple and predictable, but engaging.
 There's not much character development but it was enough to make me root for Captain Titus and his allies.
-A good starting point for what I've read would have been a trilogy... quite a pity they didn't make a sequel.
+A good starting point for what I've read would have been a trilogy... quite a pity that, so far, they haven't made a sequel.
 </p>